Faint-Black/toy-assembly-suite/README.md

 # Toy Assembly Suite
-A pack of programs that compile, debug and execute a custom 32-bit assembly instruction-set inspired by the 6502 chip.
+A pack of programs that compiles, debugs and executes a custom 32-bit assembly instruction-set inspired by the 6502 chip.

 Fully written in Zig.

 ## - The Assembler
-Responsible for taking an assembly source file as input and outputting a rom binary file that can be executed by the virtual machine or debugger.
+Responsible for taking an assembly source file as input and outputting a rom binary file that may be executed by the virtual machine on the debugger or runner.

 ## - The Debugger
 Responsible for running or disassembling the input ROM file on a controlled virtual machine with many optional user options, mainly focused on logging the effects of the instructions rather than actually altering the machine state mid-execution.

-## - The Virtual Machine
+## - The Runner
 Coming soon!

 ---